rich-digi/StreamSend-Automation/README.md

 StreamSend-Automation
 =====================

-Code to automate email post-processing (CSS inlining, text version generation) and interaction with StreamSend.
+Code to automate email post-processing and interaction with StreamSend.

 Handles: